-Dim the lights in your home in the evening or enjoy candle light, Bright lights are not conducive to sleep.
-This is especially true of devices that emit blue light, such as telephone, tablet and TV screens.
-Blue light is associated with light in the atmosphere from the sun early in the day.
+Bright lights are not conducive to sleep.
+This is especially true of technological devices that emit blue light, such as mobiles, tablets and TV screens.
+Blue light, and lights in general, are associated with light in the atmosphere from the sun early in the day.
 This is designed to trigger our bodies to be awake.
 As the light changes in the evening, blue shades are reduced.
 This is part of the process that helps trigger the release of natural sleep hormones.
-Many modern phones have a night-mode which will remove the blue light, which is helpful to some extent.
+Many modern phones have a night mode which will remove the blue light, which is helpful to some extent.
 Try and opt for dim lighting or safety so, candlelight, in your home in the evening.

-For most of our history, under normal circumstances, humans had a natural end to their working day.
-Modern times and work patterns allow us to work 24 hours a day, from our telephones and laptops, from wherever we are – including in bed!
+Modern times and work patterns allow us to work 24 hours a day, from our telephones and laptops, from wherever we are – including in bed.
 It is hard to expect the brain to wind down and know that it is safe to go to sleep if, after winding down, we decide to throw open a laptop and start responding to emails.
-Have a cut-off time where you STOP working and try if possible to develop a routine to prepare for bed, for example, laying out clothes for the next day or engaging in a self-care routine.
+Have a cut-off time where you stop working and try if possible to develop a routine to prepare for bed, for example, laying out clothes for the next day or engaging in a self-care routine.